What is Dyslexia?

-The dyslexic thinks in an unusually high percentage of three-dimensional thought – we call them “3-D dyslexic learners”. … And, when confused, they will create or alter perceptions in their mind in an effort to make "sense" of things.
-(Bill Allen, CEO Magical I Am, Inc.)
+The dyslexic thinks in an unusually high percentage of three-dimensional thought – we call them “3-D dyslexic learners.”
+And, when confused, they will create or alter perceptions in their mind in an effort to make "sense" of things.
+(Bill Allen, Founder, Magical I Am, Inc.)

 This kind of dyslexic problem-solving can be done both consciously and unconsciously.
-What's interesting is that for the dyslexic, this process works extremely well in the complexities of the three-dimensional world of living life; however, in the two-dimensional world of written language, this problem-solving characteristic can create a living hell.
+What's interesting is that for the dyslexic, this process works extremely well in the complexities of the three-dimensional world of living life; however, in the two-dimensional world of written language, this problem-solving characteristic can create chaos.

 Finally, after 100+ years of trying to explain it away, society is now placing an emphasis on reaching and teaching the dyslexic mind!
 At the same time, parents and educators are recognizing the incredibly high percentage of dyslexia that still is not being diagnosed and being addressed appropriately.

 Moreover, going forward, businessmen and women are recognizing that the dyslexic mind with its three-dimensional out-of-the-box problem-solving thinking capability needs to be tapped for a future advancement in innovation that will propel our economies.